mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     All states are implemented using components in a way that enables easy composition and low-risk refactoring.

+* Designed for the CSS haters

+    `bevy_aoui` does not fully reject the ideas from CSS, in fact we have CSS inspired systems like `em` and percentage size.
+However our `Transform2D` is much simpler than a `Style` node, and our `Container` is much simpler than `FlexBox`.
+A lot of weird CSS attributes can be emulated by adding more rectangles, using `Container` or abstracting with a custom widget.

 * No editor?
 No problem

     The anchor-offset layout system is intuitive in a no editor environment.